Kilo-Org/kilo-dev-mcp-server/src/tools/vscode-extension-testing/README.md

 {
   "tool": "launch_dev_extension",
   "arguments": {
-    "workspaceDir": "/path/to/my-extension-workspace",
+    "extensionPath": "/path/to/my-extension/src",
-    "prompt": "Create a new TypeScript file with a hello world function" }
+    "prompt": "Create a new TypeScript file with a hello world function", "launchDir": "/path/to/test-directory"
+  }
 }
 ```